CodeWithEmil/Soundify/README.md

 </ul>

 # Community
-This is what people is thinking about Soundify:
+This is what the community is thinking about Soundify:
 <ul style = "list-style-type: none">
   <li>
     <h3>I'd give it a 4 over 5.
 I got really relaxed the first time I worked with it.
 From that moment on, my job at the office has been so much easier.
 Thanks, Soundify</h3>